 Avast: Anti-virus, pro-marketing

 Our antivirus programs are often the cornerstone of our cyberdefense strategy.
-That’s why programs with multi-tiered defenses like TotalAV, for example, block spyware, adware and phishing attempts in real time.
+That’s why programs with multi-tiered defenses block spyware, adware and phishing attempts in real-time.
 Let your guard down for a moment and the bad guys will come flocking in droves.

 When antivirus programs fail us, it can be scary to deal with.
 But how would you feel about an antivirus program that fails us on a moral front?
 Imagine, if you can, a program that claims to protect us while harvesting our data behind the scenes.

 Well, according to the joint investigation by Motherboard and PCMag, leaked user data and internal documents revealed the famed antivirus developer Avast has been engaging in data collection behind the scenes.

 The report details that Avast has been collecting data from customers like web browsing history, shopping habits and searches via a subsidiary called Jumpshot.